-It is clear that economic growth and success for Britain is going to be increasingly in the service sector, where small-scale business is especially prominent.
-While Britain slides as an exporter of manufactures, it has continued to be the second largest world exporter of services, after the USA.
-This is where the growth will come, where the skills are needed and where the employment will be.
+We wish to do this for the good of all businesses of whatever size, and our whole economic strategy has that purpose.
+But smaller businesses have their own needs and priorities. which require appropriate policies - and the rewards to society for meeting these needs are potentially very great.
+More than one job in three outside the public sector is in smaller businesses.
+If they were encouraged to do so they could become the main source for new jobs.
+In fact it is clear that economic growth and success for Britain is going to be increasingly in the service sector, where small-scale business is especially prominent.
+While Britain slides as an exporter of manufactures, it has continued to be the second largest world exporter of services, after the USA. where the growth will come, where the skills are needed and where the employment will be.
 Over one quarter of our gross national product is produced by small firms and the self-employed and without them large business could not function effectively.
 Yet the self-employed and the small firm have been the victims of so many recent laws and taxes and general government interference that it is easy to see why many feel that they have been the target of a special assault.
 One obvious result of their sufferings is the blight which annually spreads wider through many of our major cities.
-Shops are lost, factories close, jobs disappear, hope fades.
-These are the consequences of smashing the smaller business sector and harrassing the self-employed.
+Shoos are lost, factories close, jobs disappear, hope fades. are the consequences of smashing the smaller business sector and harrassing the self-employed.